GatiAher/lagaan-football-pool-app/README.md

 - good for loading teams with 0-0-0 as W-L-T
 - keeps all users but erases picks, score, and rank

-2. Go into resource tab, export current values into csv, replace csv with actual values, delete all values in table, import csv
+2. Go into resource tab (User, Team, or Game)

 - this step may require one item to be in the database.
 Create one item and delete it afterwards.
 - if you do not delete the items in table, importing csv will update items
+- you have the option to export csv and save backups of data in the database

 ### User Registration